 Bartleman preached as an itinerant evangelist for 43 years.
 He traversed the U.S. many times, preached his way around the world while leaving his family in Los Angeles (1910-11), and made a second extended evangelistic tour through Europe (1912-14), this time with his family.

 Altogether he led a rich and fruitful life but will mostly be remembered for his literary works.
 It is estimated that he penned 550 articles, 100 tracts, and 6 books he authored during his ministry.
 He wrote for popular religious journals of both the Holiness and pentecostal movements in the U.S. and England.
 He was a frequent contributor to the Way of Faith (Columbia, SC), Word and Work (Framingham, MA), and Confidence (Sunderland, U.K.).
 His first book, My Story.
 “The Latter Rain,” published in 1909 by J. N. Pike, was superseded by Bartleman’s own publication From Plow to Pulpit (1924), which described his life from his birth through 1904.
 How Pentecost Came to Los Angeles (1925) chronicled events in which he participated in Los Angeles from 1905 through 1911.
 These works were followed by Around the World by Faith (1925) and Two Years’ Mission Work in Europe Just Before the World War: 1912-1914 (1924).

 Frank Bartleman died on the afternoon of Aug.
-23,1936.
-He is buried at Valhalla Memorial Park in Burbank, CA.
+23,1936 aged 65 years.
+He was buried at Valhalla Memorial Park in Burbank, CA.